mrismanaziz/Reforestation/README.md

-## Child: Dad, make me a sandwich.
-Dad: Poof!
-You're a sandwich.
+## Where do rabbits go after they get married?
+On a bunny-moon.